IBM/unitxt/docs/docs/adding_metric.rst

 Adding a New Instance metric
 ----------------------------

-    Assume we want to create a referenceless metric for the task for adding two numbers.
+    Assume we want to create a referenceless metric for the task of adding two numbers.
     It will take the processed prediction of the task (an integer) and compare to the sum of the two task input fields `num1` and `num2`.
+It will check, for each instance, how close the predicted sum is to the actual sum.
-It can be configure with a `relative_tolerance`  for approximate comparison.
+    The metric can be configured with a `relative_tolerance` threshold for approximate comparison.
+    If the difference between the prediction and actual result is smaller than the `relative_tolerance` threshold, the instance score is 1.
+Otherwise, the instance result is 0.
+    The global accuracy result is the mean of the instance scores.

     .. code-block:: python